We believe people of all abilities deserve to experience the freedom of downhill snow sports.

 Jim is a founding member of Mt.
-Brighton Adaptive Sports and is currently serving his second term as board president.
+Brighton Adaptive Sports and is currently serving as board president.
 Jim is also a founding member of TAASC now Adapted Sports Connection (ASC).
 “I have been so fortunate to learn from an incredible group of like minded people.
 Adapted sports changed my life and now the joy that comes with helping others experience the life changing thrill of skiing is what it’s all about!”
 Jim is a graduate of Wright State University in Dayton, Oh.
-He currently lives in Howell Mi. and works for Invacare USA as a Rehab Sales Specialist.
+He currently lives in Howell Mi.

 Marj D’Alecy has been actively involved with Mt Brighton Adaptive Sports since 2016.
 She is a level 1 Adaptive ski instructor and is also on staff at ski school at Mt Brighton.
 Her professional background as a Physical Therapist and love for for skiing and snowboarding allows her to blend these 2 passions beautifully in the world of adaptive skiing!
 Growing up skiing in Scotland, she learned to dodge sheep and rocks in the Highlands!!
 She has been a board member at Mt Brighton Adaptive Sports since 2017.